BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_iqtree/After_Resolving/IQ_Trees/Treefile/Pictures/README.md

 Pictures Overview:

--Color_posterior_branch is a rooted colored tree that has the branch length values and is colored according to posterior values, this tree does not use cladogram.
+- Color_posterior_branch is a rooted colored tree that has the branch length values and is colored according to posterior values, this tree does not use cladogram.

 - No_cladogram_colored_posterior shows a rooted colored version tree with posterior values, without the use of cladogram.